 After the Europeans arrived, the Cherokee population began to drastically decline, in large part due to introduced diseases to which the Native Americans had no immunity.

-17. When Georgia was founded in 1733, the Cherokee became key trading partners of the British in Augusta.
+18. When the state of Georgia was founded in 1733, the Cherokee became key trading partners of the British in Augusta.

 European manufactured goods like weapons and tools were traded for beeswax, river cane baskets, and deerskins.

 As trade increased, the Brits began living in Cherokee villages, and peace treaties between the two cultures were created.